dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 - **Players:** The Red Player and Blue Player stand opposite their respective colored boards.
 - **Bitcoin:** Both players input their **Lightning Address** into the game startup screen.

+## Lightning Address

+Here's a [comprehensive guide](LIGHTNING.md) on how to get a Lightning Address.

 ## Who Goes First?
 Determine the starting player by selecting either:
 - The player who arrived first at the event.